CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

 In this lab, you will perform the following tasks:

-- Task 1: Setup Azure Migrate for discovery
+- Task 1: Set up Azure Migrate for discovery
 - Task 2: Discover the on-premises VMs using Azure Migrate Appliance

-## Task 1: Setup Azure Migrate for discovery
+## Task 1: Set up Azure Migrate for discovery

-In this task, you will setup your Azure Migrate project to discover the Hyper-V servers.
+In this task, you will set up your Azure Migrate project to discover the Hyper-V servers.

-1. On the Azure portal click on **Show Portal Menu (1)** bar and select **All services (2)** in the portal's left navigation.
+1. On the Azure portal, click on the **Show Portal Menu (1)** bar and select **All services (2)** in the portal's left navigation.

     ![Screenshot of the All services overview blade.](Images/DAA-image2.png "All services Overview blade")